rxue/learning-dirary/books/ComputerNetworkingATopDownApproach/README.md

 *full-duplex* : two processes can send messages to each other over the connection at the same time

 ## 2.2 The Web and HTTP
+### Overview of HTTP
+HTTP is a *stateless protocol* in that the server does not store any state information about the client

 ### HTTP Message Format
 > The greate majority of HTTP request messages use the *GET* method.